h8848/blockchain-infra/README.md

 # blockchain-infra
-this repository is blcokchain infra package.
+this repository is blockchain infra package.